eliyahabba/PromptSuite/README.md

 ## Web UI Interface

-MultiPromptify 2.0 includes a modern, interactive web interface built with **Streamlit**.
+PromptSuite 2.0 includes a modern, interactive web interface built with **Streamlit**.

 The UI guides you through a simple 3-step workflow: